Empower students to explore environmental solutions with confidence

 Who We Are

-Seeds to Solutions was developed through a unique and diverse partnership of community organizations, experts in science and traditional ecological knowledge, educators, youth leaders, and curriculum-development specialists.
+Seeds to Solutions instructional materials were developed through a unique and diverse partnership of community organizations, experts in science and traditional ecological knowledge, educators, youth leaders, and curriculum-development specialists.

 Instructional Model

-Seeds to Solutions uses the Storyline Instructional Model.
+Seeds to Solutions lesson plans use the Storyline Instructional Model.
 Students engage in sense-making as they work together to explore questions and understand real-world phenomena.
 This sparks students’ curiosity and teaches them how to think, not what to think.

 Thank You to Our Funders

-Seeds to Solutions was developed using funds provided by the California Department of Education through Assembly Bill 130, Chapter 44, Statutes of 2021 Section 151(a).
+Seeds to Solutions instructional materials were developed using funds provided by the California Department of Education through Assembly Bill 130, Chapter 44, Statutes of 2021 Section 151(a).
 Additional support was provided by the Cisco Foundation, First Republic Bank Foundation, S.H.
 Cowell Foundation, and Ten Strands for the development of these materials.